Ethics and Applied Philosophy Graduate Conference

 Panel E (11:00am - 12:30pm ET) — Topics in Bioethics

-Speaker: Daniel Gaines, Transgender Healthcare, Depathologization, and the Gender Dysphoria Diagnosis
+Speaker: Daniel Gaines (Western Michigan University): Transgender Healthcare, Depathologization, and the Gender Dysphoria Diagnosis

-Speaker: Xiu Lim: Could (some) religious leaders have a special obligation to morally bioenhance?
+Speaker: Xiu Lim (Independent): Could (some) religious leaders have a special obligation to morally bioenhance?
 Examining the use of libido-reducing drugs to promote celibacy

-Speaker: Natalia Nealon: Epistemic Shortcuts and Unjust Diagnostic Practices
+Speaker: Natalia Nealon (University of California, Irvine): Epistemic Shortcuts and Unjust Diagnostic Practices

 Moderator: Steve Muir